TIBCOSoftware/snappydata/docs/howto.md

 For more information on Split mode, refer to the [deployment](http://snappydatainc.github.io/snappydata/deployment/#split-cluster-mode) section of documentation

-**Code Example: Initialize the SparkSession**
+**Code Example:**
-The code example for split mode is in [SplitModeApplicationExample.scala](#https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/SplitModeApplicationExample.scala).

-The code below shows how to initialize a SparkSession to use it in split mode.
+The code example for split mode is in [SplitModeApplicationExample.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/SplitModeApplicationExample.scala) The code below shows how to initialize a SparkSession to use it in split mode.
 Here the property `snappydata.store.locators` instructs the Spark to start SnappyData accessor process to read the SnappyData catalog.

 ```
     val spark: SparkSession = SparkSession